Ali-Pourgheysari/Matrix/README.md

 # Matrix
 This is an application that enables you to work with matrices.
-You can insert or delete an element, you can search for an element, you can update an element and you can print the matrix in usual form and Sparse matrix form.
+You can insert or delete an element, search for an element, update an element, and print the matrix in the usual form and Sparse matrix form.

 ## Insert matrix file
 As soon as you start the application, you can insert a matrix file.